An Odd Estimator for Shapley Values: Experiments

 In practice, the primary computational bottleneck for Shapley value estimation is the cost of evaluating $f$.
 Depending on the framework, these evaluations vary in complexity, ranging from simple model predictions \citep{Lundberg.2017} to the estimation of conditional distributions \citep{Frye.2021}, and even complete model retraining \citep{Strumbelj.2010,Wang.2023}.
 Therefore, we first evaluate the performance of the approximation methods with respect to the number of queries to $f$.

 \cref{fig_oddshap_mse} reports the MSE of OddSHAP and the baselines with respect to the budget $m$ in log-scale.
-For the low-dimensional value functions, DistilBERT, Estate, and ViT16, OddSHAP yields the same performance as RegressionMSR, which is the best baseline.
-For all moderate- to high-dimensional value functions, Cancer, IG60, CG60, NHANES, and Crime, OddSHAP clearly outperforms all baselines when having sufficient budget ($m>\eta\cdot d$) to detect and model interactions.
+For the low-dimensional value functions (DistilBERT, Estate, and ViT16), OddSHAP yields the same performance as RegressionMSR, which is the best budget-flexible baseline.
+For all moderate- to high-dimensional value functions, Cancer, IL60, CG60, NHANES, and Crime, OddSHAP clearly outperforms all flexible-budget baselines when having sufficient budget ($m>\eta\cdot d$) to detect and model interactions.
 In low sample budget scenarios, OddSHAP coincides with Proxy (LGBM), and yields comparable results with RegressionMSR or LeverageSHAP.
-We conclude that OddSHAP yields state-of-the-art performance across all our value functions.
+When compared against the fixed-budget FFD framework, \emph{FFD-RD} outperforms OddSHAP and the flexible-budget methods within equivalent budget regimes across most tree-based value functions (Estate, Cancer, IL60, and CG60).
+However, its performance degrades substantially on deep learning-based value functions (DistilBERT and ViT).
+This performance split indicates that while feature interactions of order $5$ and higher are largely negligible for tree-based architectures, they remain highly active in deep neural networks, which we explicitly confirm by approximating the spectral energy in \cref{appx_sec_spectral_energy}.
+Interestingly, the adaptive \emph{FFD-RD (corrected)} variant performs significantly worse across almost all value functions, with ViT being the sole exception.
+Furthermore, because the budget of FFD scales quadratically ($\mathcal{O}(d^2)$), their strict sample requirements expand drastically in high-dimensional settings, rendering them less practical as the feature dimension $d$ grows.
+In conclusion, OddSHAP provides a flexible-budget framework that adapts robustly across diverse interaction structures, delivering highly competitive performance across all evaluated value functions.